-Ralph and Rupert regularly play fight.
-Jumping at each other, body slamming, biting and pulling skin.
-Sometimes we don’t know whether to step in and break them apart or just leave them too it.
-Problem is Rupert is 4 years younger so has a lot more energy, plus he is 3kg heavier.
-Ralph makes all the grunting noises and Rupert just carries on.
+Are my dogs fighting or just playing around?
+I guess, I usually see Ralph and Rupert regularly play fight.
+Jumping at each other, body slamming, biting and pulling the skin.
+Sometimes we don’t know whether to step in and break them apart or leave them to it.
+The problem is Rupert is four years younger so has a lot more energy, plus he is 3kg heavier.
+Ralph makes all the grunting noises, and Rupert carries on.

-- Bowing down – Dogs wanting to initiate a fun and playful time with another generally bows down.
+- Bowing down – Dogs wanting to initiate the fun and playful time with another generally bows down.
 Lifting their rear end of the ground and pushing the front paws down.

 - Grinning – Believe it or not, dogs do give out a cheeky grin.
 This ‘smirk’ will trigger another dog to notice and start the fun.

-- Drama – Rupert is definitely the dramatic dog in our household.
-He will nudge Ralph and then rollover onto his back and kick him with his back legs.
+- Drama – Rupert is the dramatic dog in our household.
+He will nudge Ralph and then roll over onto his back and kick him with his back legs.

 Always Have a Plan for your Dogs

-There are several things to think about when out and about with your dog(s). if hey get into a playful fight, great, this is one of the best things for socialising.
-However, if you identify a real fight between dogs then there are actions you need to take.
+There are several things to think about when out and about with your dog(s). if they get into a playful fight, great, this is one of the things for socialising.
+However, if you identify a real fight between dogs, then there are actions you need to take.

 - DO NOT get involved by grabbing or reaching in for your dog.
-This can cause you to get bit by yours or the other dog.
+This can cause you to get bit by your or the other dog.

 - Carry something that will distract the dogs or stop them.
 Air Horns / Whistles tend to work quickly and effectively.

-- Finally, keep your doggie on a lead at all times then your dog isn’t to blame for initiating a fight.
+- Finally, keep your doggie on a lead at all times when your dog isn’t to blame for initiating a fight.

 When at home:

-- Always carry treats so when they do start, be firm and when they stop and listen, treat them
+- Always carry treats, so when they start, be firm, and when they stop and listen, treat them.